transloadit/uppy/website/src/docs/transloadit-preset.md

 <script src="https://transloadit.edgly.net/TODO_INSERT_URL.js"></script>
 ```

+## Methods

+The Transloadit Wrapper has several methods for different use cases.

+If you want to have a modal UI that users can use to select files from their local device or from third party sources like Instagram, use the [File Picker API](#File-Picker).
+This can be used for one-off uploads _outside_ an HTML form, like profile avatars or images to embed in a blog post.

+If you already have an HTML form, you can use the [Form API](#Form) to add Transloadit's encoding capabilities to it.
+Files will be uploaded to Transloadit, and the form will submit JSON information about the files and encoding results.
+You can also optionally show upload progress using Uppy's Status Bar UI, or even use the advanced Dashboard UI so users can import files from third party sources as well.

+Finally, you can use the [Programmatic Upload API](#Programmatic-Uploads) with your custom UI implementation.

+And if any of these methods are not flexible enough, you can always replace them with a custom Uppy setup using the [Transloadit Plugin](/docs/transloadit) instead!

 ## File Picker

 Show a modal UI that allows users to pick files from their device and from the web.
 It uploads files to Transloadit for processing.